 The Citroën Ami

-From 1964 an estate – the 'Break' – was added and this was also available in panel van guise as the 'Commerciale', with the launch of these new models the Ami became the best selling car in France, but sadly, despite being hailed as the most comfortable small car in the world by the UK motoring press, the Ami 6 sold in very small numbers, due mainly to the large taxes applied by the UK Government to foreign imported cars.
+From 1964 an estate was introduced, then in 1968 a windowed and panelled van was added to the range.
+With the launch of these new models the Ami became the best selling car in France, but sadly, despite being hailed as the most comfortable small car in the world by the UK motoring press, the Ami 6 sold in very small numbers, due mainly to the large taxes applied by the UK Government to foreign imported cars, and its unusual looks.

-From 1973 the ultimate Ami was launched; the Ami Super.
-Looking identical to the Ami 8, except for minor detail changes, the Super had twice the engine power thanks to the use of the 1015cc flat 4 engine borrowed from the Citroën GS, and predated the Golf GTi being possibly the first hot hatch (in Break form).
-Sadly the Super was phased out during 1976 with the rundown of the Ami range.
-The Ami 8 ceased to be available in the UK during 1978, soldiering on in France until the end of 1979 when it was replaced by the Citroën LNA and VISA.
+From 1973 the Ami Super was launched.
+Using the body of the Ami 8, the Super had almost twice the engine power thanks to the use of the 1015cc flat 4 air-cooled engine from the Citroën GS.
+The Super was phased out during 1976 with the rundown of the Ami range.
+The Ami 8 ceased to be available in the UK during 1978, and in France until the end of 1979 when it was replaced by the Citroën LNA and VISA.